What do John Lennon, Sean Connery, and Theodore Roosevelt have in common? You guessed it – they’re all cat lovers!

 While this stereotype is not based on fact, studies have shown that overall there are personality differences between dog owners and cat owners – and it makes sense that whatever our gender, we will choose pets that complement our personality and lifestyle.
 The more active and social amongst us might enjoy taking our dog to the doggy park, which provides exercise and social opportunities for owners and pets alike.
 A quieter introvert living in a city apartment might find feline companionship more suitable and sensible.

 Nevertheless, in general conversation you will find more and more men ‘coming out’ about being feline fanciers.
-So what’s different about the man who loves cats and what does that say about him as dating material?
+So what’s different about the man who loves cats and what does that say about him as dating material, and the personality of a man who loves cats?

 Here are 7 reasons to look a bit more closely at a cat-loving man.